Let's revisit some of the natural and effective finishes we have used for centuries before the days of chemical finishes.

 Linseed, Tung, Hemp and Walnut Oil are drying oils (although some claim Walnut is a semi-drying oil so I would not recommend it over the others).
 They all penetrate, harden and preserve wood and provide a long-lasting finish that does not turn rancid.
 (Note: other oils like coconut are not recommended because they are non-drying oils and will go rancid).

 Wood can then be finished with a beeswax polish for extra durability.
 I don't know how long it takes to dry, but I found that it was sticky for a while and attracted dust and grime.
 I used beeswax on the window sills to provide a water-resistant finish and I'm really happy with it in the end.
-This Beeswax/Carnauba Polish would be great, or you can make your own, but use one of the drying oils listed above.
+This Beeswax/Carnauba Polish is great.
 I wouldn't recommend using olive or other (non-drying) oils that can go rancid on wood.
 Here's a how-to on finishing wood with natural oil and wax.

 Wax needs to be re-applied every year.